 Scientists connecting ancient and new

 We live in a time of huge industry disruptions; robots, self driving cars and if you want you can book a ticket to space.
-Taking a closer look at scientists & medicine there are big changes happening too; despite years of cynicism and doubt, scientists are more open to new methods of treatments that were previously dismissed like psychedelics and meditation.
+Taking a closer look at science & medicine there are big changes happening in this field too.
+Despite years of cynicism and doubt, scientists are now more open to new methods of treatments that were previously dismissed, like psychedelics and meditation.
 This is thanks to developments in neuroscience, and pharmacognosy (plant pharmacology) coupled with a greater appreciation for ancient tribal traditions and the power of plants.

 These days, illegal drugs may be used in traditional medicine, energy work may be less dismissed amongst scientists and alcohol may have less of a role in society.
 This is the beginning of a paradigm shift in what it is to be human, as well as what it means to heal and experience life.
 New and sometimes radical opinions from experts like Professor David Nutt, Dr. Shamini Jain and Professor Anna Jaegar are pioneering new ways of altering states of mind for good in fields in psychedelics and biofields.
 They’re pretty awesome, and so is their work.